UChicago-FLOTO/docs/user/application_user.md

 # Developing your application

 FLOTO is not intended as a development environment.
-At the very least, we recommend that you develop your docker image on your local machine to verify that it is working as expected before submitting it to the FLOTO portal.
+We recommend developing your docker image on your local machine to ensure it works as expected before submitting it to the FLOTO portal.

-If you wish you test out your application on a Raspberry Pi, we've published [this CHI@Edge notebook](https://chameleoncloud.org/experiment/share/c4a7e4ac-1380-4e8f-9fc9-b2a84750739c), which will allow you to launch and interact with a container in a very similar environment to FLOTO.
-CHI@Edge has the same container runtime architecture as FLOTO, and so if your container runs on CHI@Edge, it likely will work on FLOTO.
+If you wish to test out your application on a Raspberry Pi, we recommend that you first deploy your container on [CHI@Edge](https://www.chameleoncloud.org/experiment/chiedge/), a Chameleon testbed that provides support for edge computing experiments.
+CHI@Edge is free for researchers and educators after creating a [Chameleon account](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).
+We've published [this CHI@Edge notebook](https://chameleoncloud.org/experiment/share/c4a7e4ac-1380-4e8f-9fc9-b2a84750739c), which will guide you through launching and interacting with a container in a very similar environment to FLOTO.
+CHI@Edge has the same container runtime architecture as FLOTO.
+If your container runs on CHI@Edge, it will likely work on FLOTO.

+Testing locally and on CHI@Edge can help reduce the amount of debugging and eliminate other sources of runtime errors before deploying at scale on FLOTO.

 # Using the Dashboard